kamoroso94/yaba/README.md

 # Yaba

-Yaba is "Yet Another Budget App" built to make zero-based budgeting simple and free.
+Yaba is "Yet Another Budgeting App" built to make zero-based budgeting simple and free.